FreeRADIUS/wiki.freeradius.org/guide/2FA-Active-Directory-plus-Proxy.md

-# 2FA - AD password and External OTP via RADIUS proxy
+# 2FA - AD password and external OTP via RADIUS proxy

-### This guide is under construction...

 This document describes how to set up FreeRADIUS to authenticate users in two steps.
 First the username/password is authenticated against Active Directory.
 If successful, an Access-Challenge message is returned to the client requesting it to send a second Access-Request with an OTP code.
 The second request is then proxied by FreeRADIUS to an external RADIUS OTP service for verification.

 This guide was tested and verified using Gemalto Safenet Authentication Services (SAS) as the OTP service.
-However Gemalto SAS currently don't support pre-authenticating users AD-password before OTP, which is why I added a FreeRADIUS server in front of the SAS service to add AD-auth.
+As Gemalto SAS currently doesn't support pre-authenticating users AD-password before OTP, we add a FreeRADIUS server in front of the SAS service to pre-authenticate the users AD credentials.

 ## Prerequisites